eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 + Technical Skills needed: vSphere, vSAN, NSX, vROps, Storage, Database, Middleware, and Scripting
 + You highly experienced with JavaScript/Node.js, SQL/NoSQL databases
 + Proficiency in React, TypeScript, GraphQL, Python, and Django (or a similar stack)
++ Experience with our web stack (React, Redux, TypeScript, protobuf, Apollo, GraphQL) and Spark
++ technologies/frameworks:
+	- ReactJS
+	- Java/Scala
+	- Spark
+	- Ruby/JRuby
+	- ElasticSearch
+	- MySQL
+	- Kubernetes
+	- Amazon Web Services
+	- MS Azure
+	- Google Cloud Platform
++ skill set:
+	- Passionate about developer experience: you want tools to be fast, CLIs intuitive, giving your colleagues (and yourself) the best experience possible doing development at Databricks.
+	- Passionate about automation: automated workflows, automated testing, automated deployments, automated monitoring, our job is to automate away any tedious work out of our own lives and that of our fellow engineers
+	- Comfortable in a heterogeneous environment and able to quickly learn new technologies.
+The team deals with a variety of environments from Kubernetes services to Jenkins automation, Scala libraries to Python scripting, writing graph algorithms to debugging 3rd-party Javascript, Dev-Tools does it all.
+	- Able to quickly learn their way around unfamiliar codebases: Dev-Tools routinely dives into unfamiliar third-party projects (in unfamiliar languages!), pushing them far beyond what they say they can do “on the box”
+	- Experience with Continuous Integration/Continuous Deployment frameworks
+	- Experience with monitoring frameworks for large systems
+	- Experience with cloud APIs (e.g., a public cloud such as AWS, Azure, GCP or an advanced private cloud such as Google, Facebook)
 + skill set:
 	- BLAH.
 + skill set: